 Are you looking to convert your small attic to gain additional space in your home?
-A loft conversion is always an attractive and practical way to add value to your home by up to 20%, but the challenge is how would you convert it to gain additional space out of a limited loft space.
+A loft conversion is always an attractive and practical way to add value to your home by up to 20%, but the challenge is how would you convert it into a multi-use and beautiful space.

 In this article, we’ll share with you a series of small loft conversion ideas that will guide you in creating and transforming the small space in your loft, to multiple different opportunities, from a new small bedroom, extra family bathroom and wash area, to a storage area with sloping eaves, it’s always helpful to have the extra space.